gpichot/playground-javascript/exercises/01-modern-javascript/101-variables.md

 # Exercice 101 - Variables

-Use [Excalidraw](https://excalidraw.com/) to draw a diagram of variables and their values after the execution of the code.
+Use [Excalidraw](https://excalidraw.com/) or some paper to draw a diagram of variables and their values after the execution of the code.

 ## Tips for Excalidraw: